-In the area of transport, most of the new projects have been located in the northern regions, such as the €320m project financing of the N-636 Gerediaga-Elorrio road, in Vizcaya, or the €900m project financing of the hard-toll highways AP-1/AP-8 and GI-632, in Gipuzcoa, which included the €500m refinancing of the European Investment Bank tranche.
+In addition to the above-referred large scale wind renewable greenfield projects, in the area of transport, most of the new projects have been located in the northern regions, such as the €320m project financing of the N-636 Gerediaga-Elorrio road, in Vizcaya, or the €900m project financing of the hard-toll highways AP-1/AP-8 and GI-632, in Guipuzcoa, which included the €500m refinancing of the European Investment Bank tranche.
 Project finance structures have also been used to permit the acquisition of hard-toll highways, such as the privatised tunnels of Vallvidrera and Cadí, acquired by Abertis and BTG in 2012 and recently reshuffled to accommodate a new investor.
-Equally, a number of interesting and fairly innovative deals have been implemented for underground, tram and other railway-based infrastructure, such as the three concessions for the huge underground Line 9 of Barcelona (totalling more than €3bn in public-private partnership (PPP) schemes), the light rail systems of Malaga and Bilbao, and the financing of some of the civil engineering works behind the impressive high-speed rail network.
+Equally, other road based project refinancings include Autovía de Arlanzón (A-1) and Autovía de La Mancha (A-4), both closed in 2018.
+Aside from roads, a number of interesting and fairly innovative deals have been implemented for underground, tram and other railway-based infrastructure, such as the three concessions for the huge underground Line 9 of Barcelona (totalling more than €3bn in public-private partnership (PPP) schemes), the light rail systems Héctor Bros of Malaga and Bilbao, and the financing of some of the civil engineering works behind the impressive high-speed rail network.
 Some of these projects have now been the object of major divestments by the original sponsors, with institutional infrastructure funds taking the bulk of the equity stakes.